anans3-gh/ExeCutioner/README.md

 It also supports a "PsExeclike" lateral movement technique that attempts to fly under the radar of basic defenses and can be used to clear AV Definitions to further make attacks easier.

-It was heavily inspired by the OSEP course and leverages code and ideas from https://github.com/chvancooten/OSEP-Code-Snippets

 ```
 ExeCutioner.exe /t <target> /user <username>  /pass <password>  /domain <domain> <command-to-run>